 In order to strengthen his position and forge vital alliances, Hugh Capet had married Adelaide of Aquitaine in 969.

 Adelaide was the daughter of William III, Duke of Aquitaine and Adele of Normandy, daughter of the powerful Viking Rollo of Normandy.
-(Rollo was also an ancestor of the future William the Conqueror.)
+(Rollo was also the common ancestor of a certain future William the Conqueror.)

 7. He was elected as King of the Franks in 987AD.